Helsinki-NLP/sentimentator/README.md

 # sentimentator

 *Sentimentator* is a tool for creating fine-grained sentence-level annotations for research in *Sentiment Analysis*.
-Annotated sentences are needed to compile comprehensive data sets for tasks such as machine learning.
+Annotations are needed for compiling data sets for machine learning tasks.

 ## Usage